 Abundant natural resources have enabled Alaska with one of the smallest state economiesto have one of the highest per capita incomes, with commercial fishing, and the extraction of natural gas and oil, dominating Alaska's economy.
 U.S. Armed Forces bases and tourism also contribute to the economy; more than half of the state is federally-owned land containing national forests, national parks, and wildlife refuges.
 It is among the most irreligious states, one of the first to legalize recreational marijuana, and is known for its libertarian-leaning political culture, generally supporting the Republican Party in national elections.
 The Indigenous population of Alaska is proportionally the second highest of any U.S. state, at over 15 percent, after only Hawaii.

-The name "Alaska" (, romanized:Aljska) was introduced in the Russian colonial period when it was used to refer to the Alaska Peninsula.
+The name "Alaska" (, romanized:Aljska) was introduced during the Russian colonial period when it was used to refer to the Alaska Peninsula.
 It was derived from an Aleut-language idiom, alaxsxaq, meaning "the mainland" or, more literally, "the object towards which the action of the sea is directed".

 Numerous indigenous peoples occupied Alaska for thousands of years before the arrival of European peoples to the area.
 Linguistic and DNA studies done here have provided evidence for the settlement of North America by way of the Bering land bridge.
 At the Upward Sun River site in the Tanana Valley in Alaska, remains of a six-week-old infant were found.
 The baby's DNA showed that she belonged to a population that was genetically separate from other native groups present elsewhere in the New World at the end of the Pleistocene.
 Ben Potter, the University of Alaska Fairbanks archaeologist who unearthed the remains at the Upward Sun River site in 2013, named this new group Ancient Beringian.